itsjennaz/cs386-group1/deliverables/D2-Requirements.md

 1. The item is already in stock.
     * The site will explain this to the user, and not track the product.

+#### Use Case 3: Receive Email Notification

+**Actor**: Email Receiver

+**Description**: The User will use our services to receive a notification Via email.

+**Preconditions**: They have a registered account with our services and have a device that can receive emails.

+**Postconditions**: The AlertX User will now receive catered notifications Via email on specified products that recently have come back in stock.

+**Basic Flow**:

+1. User will browse and select which items to be notified about.
+2. The user can than select their notification preference.
+3. To be notified Via email the user will enter their email address.
+4. The user will now receive catered notifications on the specified products.

+**Alternative Flow**:
+1. If in step 3 of the basic flow an invalid email address is entered.
+	a.
+The user will be promped to enter a valid email address.
+	b.
+The use case resumes at basic flow step 4.

 Grading: 4 points – Follow the template to describe the use cases.
 Present an interface sketch for each use case.
 Describe the use case as a dialog between the user and the